Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/44_disable_of_windows_defender.jpg)

-Finally, the last things to check for was in ABZ-PC-02.
-This is a device that has not yet seen any suspicious activity, but is started to get roped in.
+Finally, the last thing to check for was in ABZ-PC-02.
+This is a device that has not yet seen any suspicious activity, but has started to get roped in.
 For now, the ask is to see what files were deleted at a particular point in time, and its size.

 Looking into the PC-02 triage, we can see this is a workstation with one decipherable employee, Robert Carr.
 It is noted that he deleted a file in the early hours of 19th June 2024.